jlinoff/docker-resize-img-mac/README.md

 > Although this tool was not originally written with backup in mind, this feature has become very useful for guaranteeing that no information is lost.

+Added new tool called `docker-backup.sh` to back images in any docker environment that supports bash scripts.

 ### How to observe the improvements
 After running it, the docker.qcow2 image was reduced signficantly.
 Apparently there is a lot of wasted space.